netgroup/figo-testbed/docs/source/AdminGuide.rst

 - Install ssh
 - Disable password authentication and enable pubkey authentication
 - Enable passwordless sudo for the ubuntu user
+- Copy the public key of the main FIGO node into the server

 For further details, find the instructions in :doc:`preparation_for_onboarding`.